 Review: HSBC World Elite Mastercard

 Do you like to travel?
 Do you like earning and redeeming flexible rewards points?
-Do you hate fees?
+Do you hate foreign transaction fees?
 Then the HSBC World Elite Mastercard might be a credit card to consider.

 The World Elite card from HSBC is a phenomenal card for avid travelers, with strong earning rates on travel purchases, and comprehensive travel insurance, in addition to being one of the only cards in Canada with no foreign currency transaction fees.

-Read on to find out if you should be adding this premium travel credit card to your collection.
+Let’s take a look at our HSBC World Elite Mastercard review to see if you should be adding this premium travel credit card to your wallet.

 Welcome Bonus